anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Isaiah 45.22-25** has God saying, 'from my mouth has gone forth in righteousness a word that shall not return'.
 * **Psalm 119.129-136** includes the verse, 'The opening of your word gives light; it gives understanding to the simple.'
 * **Romans 15.1-6** speaks of the scriptures, that 'whatever was written in former days was written for our instruction'.
 * **Luke 4.16-24** tells of Jesus reading from Isaiah and saying, 'Today this scripture has been fulfilled in your hearing.'
+(Luke 4.14-21 is also set for Epiphany 3.)

 ## All Saints' Day